PKU-Alignment/omnisafe/docs/source/SafeRL/Lag.rst

                 - If the initial value of :math:`\lambda` or learning rate is chosen to be large, the agent may suffer from a low reward.
-                - Else, it may violate the constriants.
+                - Else, it may violate the constraints.

                 So we often struggle to choose a compromise hyperparameter to balance reward and constraints.